pilotmoon/PopClip-Extensions/README.md

 #### Error handling and debugging

-In general you don't need to worry to much about catching and handling errors.
+In general you don't need to worry too much about catching and handling errors.
 If the script throws an error, PopClip simply shows the shaking-'X'.
 Debug output can be viewed in the console as described in [Debug Output](#debug-output).

 #### Asynchronous operations